williamtorberntsson/xplanegui/Documentation.md

 Widgets can be placed at positions by managing the **widgetPositions** state which holds a name for a widget at each position.
 The recently pressed widget and position is stored in the states: **activeWidgetArea** and **activeWidget**, and updated with **updateWidgetPosition()**.

-## Research
-- Insert CGF in the simulator enviroment is possible and their team status is choosen when adding a plane.
-The team status can be friendly, enemy or non-combat.
-- The AI controlling the planes are constructed by xplane and the decision trees are not changable, the user can change the level of difficulty.
-There is an option to disable the AI and the planes must then be located manually each frame.
-- It is not possible to see if another player/plane have locked on you.
-- The HUD in 2D view are easy to modify with Plane Maker, models with a costumized 3D HUD exists but the tools or implementation of that is still unknown to us.
-- Radar functions is possible to "fake", but all planes have god mode in xplane.

 ## Known bugs
 - Sometimes the svg (images) does not load when selecting widgets when XPlane is running (maybe not enough resources for computer?)